-Patients aged 15 years and over who have received a consultation (defined per the PHO services agreement) from the primary care service provider they are enrolled with during the survey sample week receive a survey invitation.
-Patient contact information to be used in the survey is captured within the Ministry's National Enrolment Service (NES) database.
-Practices can update the NES database in real time through their practice management system (PMS).
+Patients aged 15 years and over who have received a consultation (as defined in the PHO services agreement) from the primary care service provider they are enrolled with during the survey sample week receive a survey invitation.
+Patient contact information to be used in the survey is captured within the Ministry's National Enrolment Service database.
+Practices can update the NES database in real time through their patient management system (PMS).